-The CSB had no bonded debt outstanding in FY21 or FY22.
-Long term liabilities consist entirely of compensated absences, other post-employment benefits, and lease liabilities from implementation of GASB 87 in FY22.
+The CSB had no bonded debt outstanding in FY24 or FY23.
+Long term liabilities consist entirely of compensated absences, other post-employment benefits, lease liabilities and subscription liabilities.

 REQUEST FOR INFORMATION

 This financial report is designed to provide the citizens, clients and taxpayers a general overview of the financial operations of the CSB.
 Questions concerning this report or requests for additional financial information should addressed in writing to the Director of Finance, District 19 Community Services Board, 20 W. Bank Street, Suite 2, Petersburg, Virginia 23803.